 The cat-and-mouse game between Apple and a cadre of hackers continues as Apple is reportedly now shipping iPhone 3GS units that are jailbreak-proof.
-Several hackers specializing in iPhone 3GS jailbreaks are saying that the well-known 24kpwn exploit is no longer viable, because Apple is now shipping iPhone 3GS’ with a new bootrom that can resist the hacking technique, according to iClarified.
+Several hackers specializing in iPhone 3GS jailbreaks are saying that the well-known 24kpwn exploit is no longer viable, because Apple is now shipping iPhone 3GS’ with a new bootrom that can resist the hacking technique,

 If you think that last sentence sounded like a bunch of technical nonsense, you’re not alone.
 So let’s break this jailbreaking jargon down: